 Ask yourself, “What story do I believe about how things should be?
 How is this unrealistic?
 What can I do to be happy despite not getting what I wanted?”

-When things don’t work out, respond like a confident, resilient adult.
+Respond like a confident, resilient adult when things don’t work out.
 Shrug your shoulders and accept it.
 Besides, it’s not the end of the world!
-There are so many other paths you can take to an exciting, fulfilling existence.
+You can take so many other paths to an exciting, fulfilling existence.

 No one knows what will happen.
 Those who try to scare you with destructive predictions are trying to manipulate you!
 Only you are in charge of what you believe.
 Don’t give that power to anyone.

 So, if you imagine terrifying scenarios of what might happen, stop.
-Chances are, they won’t happen, and if they do, it won’t be as bad as you thought.
+Chances are, they won’t happen, and if they do, it won’t be as bad as you think.

-Therefore, it’s best not to get worked up for no reason.
+Therefore, it’s best not to get worked up for no reason about uncontrollable things.
 Take a deep breath, relax your body, and be grateful for all today has in store for you.